 In this episode of the Can I Have Another Snack? pod, I’m speaking to Kevin Jarvis about Avoidant Restrictive Food Intake Disorder, or ARFID - a feeding difference that presents differently for different folks but might be characterised by a relatively limited number of preferred foods, sensory processing differences, and fear of eating.
 It also often intersects with OCD, Autism and other divergent neurotypes.
 Today we’re discussing the things Kevin wished more caregivers knew about ARFID.
 Feeding differences are so often framed as ‘picky’ or ‘fussy’ eating and we are handed strategies to ‘fix’ the so-called problems.
 These feeding therapies — rooted in the medical model of health — can often be traumatic and lead to masking.
 But what if we viewed feeding differences through the lens of acceptance?
-How might we be able to better support and accomadate feeding differences?
+How might we be able to better support and accommodate feeding differences?
 Kevin shares some insight based on their own lived experience - I hope it helps parents and carers of kids with ARFID better understand their experiences.

 We touch on some distressing experiences around ED treatment and trauma in this episode, so please look after yourself and skip this episode if you’re not feeling up to it.